When is the Cheapest Time to Fly to Rhodes?

 Don't Forget Before you Fly

-British passport holders don’t need a visa to enter Greece and can stay for up to three months.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 It’s a good idea to exchange euros before you fly in case you need cash when you arrive.
 There are also cash machines and bureau de change services available at Rhodes International Airport.
 Greece is currently operating capital controls, so you can take out cash using a UK bank card up to a daily limit set by the Greek banking system, or your own bank’s daily limit, whichever is the lower.
 Check for the latest advice before you fly.